speedment/speedment-doc/pages/datastore.md

 {% include warning.html content = "
-Providing a custom MetaStreamSupplierComponent means that you are assuming the responsibility of ensuring referential integrity.
-If the MetaStreamSupplierComponent are using components that are from different transaction states, then these component views might violate referential integrity.
+Providing a custom `MetaStreamSupplierComponent` means that you are assuming the responsibility of ensuring referential integrity.
+If the `MetaStreamSupplierComponent` are using components that are from different transaction states, then these component views might violate referential integrity.
 This must now be handled by your application.
 " %}

+## Performance
+The DataStore module will sort each table and each column upon load/re-load.
+This means that you can benefit from low latency regardless on which column you use in stream filters, sorters, etc.
+When the DataStore module is being used, Stream latency will be orders of magnitudes better.

 {% include prev_next.html %}